-‘Young And The Restless’ Spoilers: Juliet And Cane Bond: New GC Couple ‘Jane’ Replaces ‘Lane’
+‘Young And The Restless’ Spoilers: Juliet And Cane Bond, New GC Couple ‘Jane’ Replaces ‘Lane’

 Her final decision to walk away from her marriage to Cane was due directly to other missteps by Cane.
 Cane raided the twins’ college fund to pay off the blackmailer Jesse Smith (Max Adler).
 Lily learned from Victoria (Amelia Heinle) that Cane had scuttled the DARE commercial shoot by paying Jesse to alter footage to incriminate Billy (Jason Thompson).
 Jesse later returned to blackmail Cane.

-Lily confronted Cane angrily with the information she obtained from Victoria and when Cane couldn’t defend himself Lily demanded that he pack his things and leave the house.
+Lily confronted Cane angrily with the information she obtained from Victoria and when Cane couldn’t defend himself, Lily demanded that he pack his things and leave the house.

 ‘The Young And The Restless’ Spoilers: Will Lily And Jordan’s Kiss Destroy Her Marriage With Cane? https://t.co/W6HIGLzyiO